Tuesday, March 13, 2012

 Migrate from Virtualbox to KVM

-Some days ago I decided to migrate some of my VIRTUALBOX test on a KVM server.
+Some days ago I decided to migrate some of my Oracle Virtualbox test VM on a KVM server.

-Why? easy, KVM > VIRTUALBOX for a lot of reason.
+Why? easy, KVM\QEMU is better Oracle Virtualbox for a lot of reason.
 Probably this link will be enough to convince you.

 Have a computer with virtualbox make everything easier but I wanted to do everything without virtuabox.
 (Link with virtuabox)